tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   data = response_data.json()
   ```

-* To improve visual formatting, even more, the `josn.dumps` function can be used to add indentations to the JSON data to make the JSON levels and hierarchies more apparent.
-The `josn.dumps` function accepts an argument `indent`, which can be configured to change the indents. `indent=4` is commonly used.
-Communicate to students  that the `josn.dumps` function only visually formats the JSON output on the screen; it does not alter the underlying JSON structure.
+* To improve visual formatting, even more, the `json.dumps` function can be used to add indentations to the JSON data to make the JSON levels and hierarchies more apparent.
+The `json.dumps` function accepts an argument `indent`, which can be configured to change the indents. `indent=4` is commonly used.
+Communicate to students  that the `json.dumps` function only visually formats the JSON output on the screen; it does not alter the underlying JSON structure.

   ```python
   # Add indents to JSON and output to screen